-To mitigate the impact of interference to other system is implementation dependent, thus it is optionl in section 6 for each DC band combination.
+To mitigate the impact of interference to other system is implementation dependent, thus it is optional in section 6 for each DC band combination.

 5.3 Spurious emission band UE co-existence for EN-DC/NE-DC

 Table 5.3-1 specifies the requirements for the specified EN-DC configurations for coexistence with protected bands.